Wheel of the Infinite

 Wheel of the Infinite is a 2000 fantasy novel by Martha Wells.
 It was first published by Eos/HarperCollins.

 Plot

-The novels tells about the Wheel of the Infinite: a wheel that sets reality in check.
+The novel tells about the Wheel of the Infinite: a wheel that sets reality in check.
 The wheel is renewed every year but this year something goes wrong.
 The wheel shows a sign of darkness.
 The high priest the Celestial One summons Maskelle, an exile, to help investigate the cause of the looming darkness.